mephs/ansible-role-sshd/README.md

 > Any changes to SSHD configuration can impact server access and security.
 Always test new configurations in a staging environment before applying them to production servers.

 > [!IMPORTANT]
-> This role does not configure the firewall or selinux, so if you don't want to lose access to your server, use other roles to achieve it.
+> This role does not configure the firewall or SELinux.
+To prevent losing access to your server, ensure you use additional roles for firewall and SELinux configurations.

 ## Requirements